ISI-apex/hpsc-utils/test/pytest/README.md

     pytest -sv --host hpsc-hpps-qemu --durations=0 -k TestDMA

+Log files for Qemu and for each serial port on the machine are placed in the `logs/` subdirectory in the run directory (current directory by default, or one specified with `--run-dir`).
+You may monitor any of the logs as the tests run, like so:

+    tail -f logs/serial0.log

+After the exeuction of each Qemu instance, a copy of each log files is saved in a file named like the original with a timestamp appended, for preservation of all output that happened during the test session.
+The monitoring as shown above will keep displaying the conent, as the "current" file is overwritten by new Qemu instances as the tests run.

 Three of the test group (`TestSRAM` and `TestWDT` classes, and `test_nand.py`) require a HPPS reboot via a watchdog timeout.
 These tests will fail in boot configuration profiles named `sys-preload-*` where binaries are preloaded into